All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 "We now have cardiovascular outcomes data showing semaglutide reduces MACE events by 20% in people with obesity, independent of diabetes status.
 The SELECT trial[1] changed how we think about these medications.", Dr. A. Michael Lincoff, MD, Cleveland Clinic, lead author of SELECT

 HbA1c.
 This measures your average blood sugar over the past 2 to 3 months.
 It's a better long-term indicator of glucose control than a single fasting glucose reading.
-If your HbA1c is elevated at baseline, your provider needs to know before starting GH peptide therapy.
+If your HbA1c is improved at baseline, your provider needs to know before starting GH peptide therapy.

 Complete metabolic panel (CMP).
 This standard panel covers kidney function, liver function, and electrolytes.
 It ensures your organs can safely process the peptide and screens for conditions that might affect your protocol.

 Thyroid panel (TSH, free T3, free T4).
 GH can affect thyroid hormone metabolism.
 In some cases, GH therapy can unmask subclinical hypothyroidism or alter how your body converts T4 to active T3.
-Baseline thyroid levels are essential.
+Baseline thyroid levels are important.
 Learn more about .

 Lipid panel.
 Total cholesterol, LDL, HDL, and triglycerides.
 GH can affect lipid metabolism.
 Tracking changes from baseline helps assess the full metabolic impact of your protocol.